vaaxooo/xbackend/docs/auth_routes.md

 `POST /auth/telegram` takes the Telegram `init_data` payload and signs the user in if the Telegram identity is valid and linked.

+`POST /auth/google` accepts `{ "id_token" }` obtained from the Google OAuth client.
+The token must be issued for the backend's configured Google client ID.

+`POST /auth/apple` accepts `{ "id_token" }` returned by Sign in with Apple JS.
+The token must target the configured Apple Services ID / client ID.

 ## Two-factor lifecycle

 All TOTP management endpoints require a bearer token: